TheOdinProject/curriculum/nodeJS/testing/Testing-Mongo.md

 db.on("error", console.error.bind(console, "mongo connection error"));
 ~~~

 The above code should look very familiar to you by now.. it's the same setup code we've been using all along.
-The only difference is that we've moved it out to it's own file so that in our test files we can use a _different_ config file that sets up mongodb-memory-server for us.
+The only difference is that we've moved it out to its own file so that in our test files we can use a _different_ config file that sets up mongodb-memory-server for us.
 All you have to do now is `require("./mongoConfig")` in your `app.js` file.

 Next we need to create a separate config for our testing environment.
 The config file that you can find on the `mongodb-memory-server` repo README should work just fine.
 Below is a slightly edited version of it.
 Copy this to a new file called `mongoConfigTesting.js`